sumit-r192/GamePlayAssessment/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+To get the application up and running, follow the following steps

-Things you may want to cover:
+* Clone the repository

-* Ruby version
+* Use Ruby version 2.6.5 or download if you don't have

-* System dependencies

-* Configuration
+* Bundle (bundle)

-* Database creation
+* Database creation (run 'rake db:create')

-* Database initialization
+* Database table initialization (run 'rake db:migrate')

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Initialize webpack (run 'yarn install')

+* Run server (run 'rails s')